forrtproject/forrtproject.github.io/content/curated_resources/_index.md

   image: "resources.jpg"
 ---

-We have an amazing team who curated many many resources for the community.
+We have an amazing team who curated many resources for the community.